Internet-Innovations-Foundation/SmartProxy/README.md

 The ***Smart Proxy*** library enables quick and efficient integration of media streaming capabilities into your application using a proxy to bypass content restrictions in your country.

-Currently, the library utilizes [Outline SDK](https://github.com/Jigsaw-Code/outline-sdk) and [ByeDPI](https://github.com/hufrea/byedpi) as its proxy solution.
+Currently, the library utilizes [Outline SDK](https://github.com/Jigsaw-Code/outline-sdk) as its proxy solution.
 In future updates, we plan to add alternative proxy services for even greater flexibility.
 To facilitate seamless player implementation, the library provides extensions for [ExoPlayer](https://developer.android.com/media/media3/exoplayer), allowing you to stream media content effortlessly.
 The library is independent of the architecture or UI framework you are using.

 ## Installation
 To integrate the library into your application, add the following repository: